 Tourism in Bhutan

 The Government of Bhutan allowed tourism to begin in 1974 to promote its unique culture and traditions and raise revenue in the otherwise isolated Kingdom.
 Bhutan government’s slogan for tourism is “Low Volume, High Quality.”
 Two hundred eighty-seven tourists visited Bhutan in the first year.
-Tourist arrivals increased steadily to 2850 in 1992, and up to 7158 in 1999.
+Tourist arrivals increased steadily to 2850 in 1992 and 7158 in 1999.
 These days the number of visitors to Bhutan is around 80,000.
 Tourism is a massive contributor to the Bhutanese Government’s coiffeur and one of the biggest employers.
-However, the government is profoundly aware of tourism’s effect on the environment, unspoiled landscape, and tourists’ unique culture.
+However, the government is profoundly aware of tourism’s effect on the environment, unspoiled landscapes, and tourists’ unique culture.
 Therefore, they have restricted the level of tourist activity from the start, preferring higher quality tourism.
 Bhutan Tourism Corporation Limited (BTCL), and quasi-autonomous and self-financing body, implemented the government’s tourism policy until 1991.
 The Bhutanese government privatized BTCL in October 1991.
 These days more than 800-registered travel companies are operating in Bhutan.
 All individuals or groups must travel on a pre-planned, prepaid, guided package tour in Bhutan.
-Most foreigners aren’t allowed to go independently in the kingdom.
-The arrangements have to be made through a government registered travel company or an overseas tour operator.
+Most foreigners aren’t allowed to go independently in the Kingdom.
+The arrangements must be made through a government-registered travel company or an overseas tour operator.

 Druk Air, the National Carrier, and Bhutan Airlines (private airlines) operate flights in and out of Bhutan.